Anthony St Leger (British Army officer): Family

-Born in February 1731 at Grangemellon, Kildare, Ireland, he was the fourth son of Sir John St Leger, who was a judge of the Court of Exchequer, and his second wife Lavinia, daughter of Kingsmill Pennefather of Cashel.
+Baptised in February 1731 at Grangemellon, County Kildare, Ireland, he was the fourth son of Sir John St Leger, who was a judge of the Court of Exchequer, and his second wife Lavinia, daughter of Kingsmill Pennefather of Cashel, County Tipperary.
 He was educated at Eton College.
 He attended Peterhouse, before embarking on a career in the army.
 His brother Barry St. Leger was also a distinguished army officer.
-They belonged to the junior branch of a long-established landowning family from Cork: the head of the senior branch was Viscount Doneraile.
+They belonged to the junior branch of a long-established landowning family from County Cork: the head of the senior branch was Viscount Doneraile.

 Marriage

 In 1761, St Leger married a Yorkshire woman, Margaret Wombwell.
 That same year he was appointed lieutenant-colonel of the 124th Regiment of Foot, but a year later the regiment disbanded, and St Leger took on the Park Hill estate in Firbeck, where he later bred and raced horses.

 Career

 From 1768 to 1774, St Leger sat as MP for Grimsby.
 Two years after leaving the Commons, and with the assistance of Charles Watson-Wentworth, he established a two-mile race for three-year-old horses, on the Cantley Common in Doncaster.
 This was to become the St. Leger Stakes.

 In 1779, St Leger re-entered the army as colonel of the 86th Regiment of Foot.
 He subsequently achieved the rank of brigadier general, before serving a period as the Governor of Saint Lucia (1781-1783).
 His last posting was in Ireland, by which time he was a major general.